It does not matter how great your product or service is, if people do not know your business exists, you’ll have a low chance of being successful.

 Hence, if the perceived value of your product or service is not understood, or people do not know about it, then you aren’t utilizing good marketing.

-In order to deploy good marketing, you must have a strong marketing mix.
+In order to deploy it, you must have a strong marketing mix.

 A marketing mix is a combination of factors, that you control, to influence consumers to purchase your products or services.